rahulx64/Talknest/README.md

 -   🎃 Authentication && Authorization with JWT
 -   👾 Real-time messaging with Socket.io
 -   🚀 Online user status (Socket.io and React Context)
--   👌 Global state management with Zustand
 -   🐞 Error handling both on the server and on the client
--   ⭐ At the end Deployment like a pro for FREE!
--   ⏳ And much more!

 ### Setup .env file